 - 12 exclusive tutorials teaching you all you need to know about professional styling.

-- Details of the eight College assignments to be completed so you can be awarded your diploma.
+- Details of the eight College assignments to be completed.

 - Contributions from some of Australia’s leading stylists, designers, fashion editors and fashion leaders.

 - Efficient email communication with the Australian College of Professional Styling, we’re also available by phone during business hours.

 - Individual correction and advice from your tutor in respect to your ideas by way of their in-depth feedback on your assignment work.

 - Five-minute interviews with many of the world’s leading stylists.